ArthurSpirling/BeingAGradStudent/successful.md

 5. **...don't waste time worrying about whether they are "smart enough".**

 You have been admitted to a top program.
 Top people in the discipline have decided you are smart enough.
 Trust their judgement.
-You didn't fool them, and it's not worth a single second of your time worrying about whether you are smart enough to be here, to get a phd, to be an assistant professor etc. No one who matters is thinking about that.
+You didn't fool them, and it's not worth a single second of your time worrying about whether you are smart enough to be here, to get a PhD, to be an assistant professor etc. No one who matters is thinking about that.
 What they *are* thinking about is whether you will work hard for them, show initiative, be professional etc.  Worry about that.
 A lot.

 6. **...listen, and learn "the game".**